Samuel Gridley Howe: Antislavery activities

 Howe entered publicly into the antislavery struggle for the first time in 1846 when, as a "Conscience Whig", he was an unsuccessful candidate for Congress against Robert C. Winthrop.
 Howe was one of the founders of an antislavery newspaper, the Boston Daily Commonwealth, which he edited (1851–1853) with the assistance of his wife Julia Ward Howe.
 He was a prominent member of the Kansas Committee in Massachusetts.

 With Franklin Benjamin Sanborn, George Luther Stearns, Theodore Parker, and Gerrit Smith, he was interested in the plans of abolitionist John Brown.
 Although he disapproved of the attack upon Harpers Ferry, Howe had funded John Brown's work as a member of the Secret Six.
 After Brown's arrest, Howe temporarily fled to Canada to escape prosecution.

 According to later accounts by Howe's daughter, Florence Hall, the Howes' South Boston home was a stop on the Underground Railroad.
 This is uncertain, but it is known that Howe vehemently opposed the Fugitive Slave Law of 1850, which required law enforcement even in free states to support efforts to catch fugitive slaves.
 Two incidents clearly demonstrate this.
-In May 1854, Howe along with Thomas Wentworth Higginson, Theodore Parker and other abolitionists stormed Faneuil Hall in order to try to free a captured refugee slave, Anthony Burns.
+In May 1854, Howe, along with Thomas Wentworth Higginson, Theodore Parker, and other abolitionists, stormed Faneuil Hall in order to try to free a captured refugee slave, Anthony Burns.
 Burns was going to be shipped back to his slave owner in Virginia in accordance with the Fugitive Slave Law.
 The abolitionists hoped to rescue Burns from that fate.
 Howe declared outside the hall that "No man's freedom is safe until all men are free."
 Shortly afterward the abolitionists stormed the hall, breaking through the door with a battering ram.
-A deputy officer was accidentally shot in the ensuing fracas.
+A deputy officer was murdered in the ensuing fracas.
 Federal troops suppressed the attempted takeover, and Burns was returned to Virginia.
 The men did not abandon Burns, however.
 Within a year of his capture, they had raised enough money to purchase Burns's freedom from his slave owner.